 “This is too much!
 We are trying to solve the killings na ang ginagamit ay motorsiklo,” Gordon stressed.

-Gordon instructed the Senate secretariat to write a “strongly worded letter” to Tugade and Galvante requiring them to attend the Senate Blue Ribbon Committee hearing on the license plate delay.
+Gordon instructed the Senate secretariat to write a “strongly worded letter” to Tugade and Galvante requiring them to attend the Senate Blue Ribbon Committee hearing on the motorcycle license plate delay.
 The lawmaker warned the two officials that they might face charges of malfeasance if they fail to come up with a clear explanation regarding the issue.